-12.3 The Supplier shall not in any circumstances be liable for a breach of the warranty in condition 12.1 if:
+14.3 The Supplier shall not in any circumstances be liable for a breach of the warranty in clause 14.1 above if:

-(a) the Customer makes any use of Equipment in respect of which it has given written notice under condition 12.2(a); or
+(a) the Customer makes any use of Equipment in respect of which it has given written notice under clause 14.3(a); or

 (c) the Customer alters or repairs the relevant Equipment without the written consent of the Supplier.

-12.4 Any repaired or replacement Equipment shall be under warranty for the unexpired portion of the six-month period.
+14.4 Any repair or replacement of Equipment by the Supplier shall be under warranty for the unexpired portion of the six-month period.

-13.3 If the Supplier’s performance of its obligations under the Contract is prevented or delayed by any act or omission of the Customer (other than by reason of a Force Majeure Event under condition 18.), the Customer shall in all circumstances be liable to pay to the Supplier all reasonable costs, charges or losses sustained by it as a result, subject to the Supplier notifying the Customer in writing of any such claim it might have against the Customer in this respect.
+15.3 If the Supplier’s performance of its obligations under the Contract is prevented or delayed by any act or omission of the Customer (other than by reason of a Force Majeure Event under clause 21 below), the Customer shall in all circumstances be liable to pay to the Supplier all reasonable costs, charges or losses sustained by it as a result, subject to the Supplier notifying the Customer in writing of any such claim it might have against the Customer in this respect.

-13.4 In the event of any claim by the Customer under the warranty given in condition 12.1, the Customer shall notify the Supplier in writing of the alleged defect.
+15.4 In the event of any claim by the Customer under the warranty given in clause 14.1 above, the Customer shall notify the Supplier in writing of the alleged defect.
 The Supplier shall have the option of testing or inspecting the Equipment at its current location or moving it to the Supplier’s premises (or those of its agent or sub-contractor) at the cost of the Supplier.
-If the Customer’s claim is subsequently found by the Supplier to be outside the scope or duration of the warranty in condition 12 the costs of transportation of the Equipment, investigation and repair shall be borne by the Customer.
+If the Customer’s claim is subsequently found by the Supplier to be outside the scope or duration of the warranty in clause 14 the costs of transportation of the Equipment, investigation and repair shall be borne by the Customer.

-(a) any breach of the Contract howsoever arising; and
+(a) any breach of contract howsoever arising; and

-(b) any representation, misrepresentation (whether innocent or negligent), statement or tortious act or omission (including without limitation negligence) arising out of or in connection with the Contract.
+(b) any representation, misrepresentation (whether innocent or negligent), statement or tortious act or omission (including without limitation negligence).

-14.2 All warranties, conditions and other terms implied by statute or common law are excluded from the Contract to the fullest extent permitted by law.
+16.2 All warranties, conditions and other terms implied by statute or common law are excluded to the fullest extent permitted by law.

-14.3 Nothing in these conditions excludes or limits the liability of the Supplier for:
+16.3 Nothing in these Conditions excludes or limits the liability of the Supplier for: